Kanisfluh: Geology

-The Kanisfluh is a typical lime massif, though is not part of the thrust sheet system of the Northern Limestone Alps, but is rather formed from the Jurassic lime of the Helveticum, which is more closely related to the Franco-Swiss Jura Mountains than to the Wetterstein or Dachstein Formation lime of the eastern alps.
+The Kanisfluh is a typical limestone massif, though is not part of the thrust sheet system of the Northern Limestone Alps, but is rather formed from the Jurassic limestone of the Helveticum, which is more closely related to the Franco-Swiss Jura Mountains than to the Wetterstein or Dachstein Formation limestone of the eastern alps.

 Culture

 From 2010 to 2012 a statue of the Horizon Field project by Antony Gormley stood slightly below the summit of the Holenke.

 Origin of name

 In 1340 the designation "Kalendis" is used in a document, a name known from Grisons.
 The name "Fluh" is the Allemannic word for "cliff" and refers to the steep rock face on the North side.